mehdi-lamrani/linux-web-workshop/README.md

 ```
 ```
 echo "This is the body of the email" | mail -s "This is the subject line" -r from@linux.org <YOUR_EMAIL_ADDRESS_GOES_HERE>

+- **BONUS : **
+Write a Bash script that test all your colleague's websites and validate an HTTPS connection is set and that the page contains their names